Newbridge, Caerphilly: History

 The town is located within the historic boundaries of Monmouthshire, considered by some to be a part of England until the late 20th century.

 In medieval times what are now the separate townships of Abercarn, Cwmcarn and Newbridge were known as Abercarne, a manorial title which goes back to the Norman period.
 Until quite recently the three townships were also within the boundaries of the ancient parish of Mynyddislwyn.

 Newbridge, as its name implies, was the name of land around the "new bridge" built across the Ebbw River towards the end of the 18th century.
 Newbridge was then a predominantly Welsh agrarian community of rural farms and sheep pasture with a low population.

 In the valley, the chief farms were Ty-Llydd, where the new vicarage now stands, Tynewydd, where the Newbridge Hotel stands, Ty-hir, the house which stands next to the Beaufort Arms, and the Newbridge corn mill which stood near the South Celynen Colliery.
-The road pattern as we know it today did not exist—all activity and commerce took place along the mountain tracks which led over Mynyddislwyn and Mynydd Maen.
+The modern road pattern did not exist—all activity and commerce took place along the mountain tracks, which led over Mynyddislwyn and Mynydd Maen.
 Adjacent to the tracks were the more prosperous farms, Hyfod Fach, Glanshon and Cillonydd.